-A pad of 200mm diameter must be placed beneath the survival cell, on the car centre line and with its centre 600mm forward of the rear edge of the cockpit entry template, and a vertical upwards load of 15kN applied.
+A pad of 200mm diameter must be placed beneath the survival cell, on the car centre plane and with its centre 600mm forward of the plane C-C, and a vertical upwards load of 15kN applied.

 Under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.